intelligentEarth/Bayesreef/README.md

 ## Reporting

-If you come accross a bug or if you need some help compiling or using the code you can drop us a line at: - jodierae.pall@gmail.com and rohitash.chandra@sydney.edu.au
+If you come accross a bug or if you need some help compiling or using the code you can drop us a line at jodierae.pall@gmail.com and rohitash.chandra@sydney.edu.au

 ## References